dotnet/docs-maui/docs/data-cloud/local-web-services.md

 public static string TodoItemsUrl = $"{BaseAddress}/api/todoitems/";
 ```

-For more information about the `DeviceInfo` class, see [Device information](~/platform-integration/device/information.md).
+For more information about the <xref:Microsoft.Maui.Devices.DeviceInfo> class, see [Device information](~/platform-integration/device/information.md).

 ### Bypass the certificate security check